Arbitrage on Decentralized Exchanges: A Model of Arbitrageurs' Competition

 The payoff of the mixed game is

 where the expectation is taken with respect to the random action $(\xi,g,d_A)$ chosen by the arbitrageur and $(\bar \xi,\bar g,\bar d_A)$ chosen by the competitor.
-Here, the first term on the right hand side corresponds to the case where the competitor does not trade and hence the aribtrageur automatically becomes the first mover.
-The second term corresponds to the case where both the arbitrageus and the competitor trade, and whether the arbitrageur is the first or second mover follows from the analysis above.
+On the right hand side, the first term corresponds to the case where the competitor does not trade, so the arbitrageur automatically becomes the first mover.
+The second term corresponds to the case where both trade, and whether the arbitrageur is the first or second mover follows from the analysis above.
 Finally, the payoff is zero if the arbitrageur does not trade.

-Because the pure game is symmetric, the mixed game is also symmetric.
-Therefore, we look for symmetric equilibria.
+Because the pure-strategy game is symmetric, the mixed-strategy game is also symmetric.
+Therefore, we focus on symmetric equilibria.